Illustration 1.1 — Two gates above the method¶

 - Tier-1 stages — standard border, standard weight.
 A sequence without visual drama.

-- Atlas strip — dashed border, italic, reads as ancillary.
+- Toolkit strip — dashed border, italic, reads as ancillary.

 - Band arrow (Tier 0 → Tier 1) — thick (